dalejohgi/AirBnB_clone/README.md

 ```

 ## create
 Used to generate new objects.
-It's necessary to use it with the available classes:
+It's necessary to use it with the previous available classes.
+Use: `create <className>`
 ```bash
 (hbnb) create BaseModel
 3159a6f1-d301-4ebd-be91-5aa712c8a2ea